sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # MSP_NAV_STATUS

 The following data are returned by a MSP_NAV_STATUS message.
 The texts are those defined by Wingui; multiwii and iNav support this message.
-Almost the same data is returned by the [iNav LTM NFRAME] (https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)
+Almost the same data is returned by the [iNav LTM NFRAME](https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)

 <table>
 <thead>